tencentyun/intlcloud-documents/product/云智大数据平台服务/信鸽/ios_access/ios_xg_idfa_intl.md

 1.Serve advertisements within the app

-This is in-app advertising service and suitable for scenarios where ads are integrated in the app.
-If needed, select this option.
+This is an in-app advertising service and well suited for uses cases integrating ads in apps.
+Select this option if needed.

 2.Attribute this app installation to a previously served advertisement.